 - Erin Napier is the co-host of HGTV's home renovation series, Home Town.
 Back in 2003, she was one of the infamous 'Cell-Block Tango' jailbirds in our production of Chicago.

-Our 2020-2021 'Covid Survival' Season was our 60th Anniversary Season!
-Over the years we've presented well over 200 different productions, and it's taken thousands and thousands of volunteer hours to fill out our casts and crews over the decades.
+Our 2020-2021 'Covid Survival' Season was our 60th Anniversary Season, and it ended with our 241st production!
+It's taken thousands and thousands of volunteer hours to fill out our casts and crews over the decades.
 LLT is a proud part of the Pine Belt and welcomes anyone interested to come on down and join in the fun.

 LAUREL'S GRAND ARABIAN THEATRE SURVIVES AND THRIVES